facelessuser/RegReplace/readme.md

 In this example we are going to search for dates with the form YYYYMMDD and increment them by one day.

 Here is the regex rule, notice we have defined a plugin to replace.
 Plugins are defined as if you were importing a module in python.
 So in this example, we are loading it from the `User` package.
-You do not need an `__init__.py` file in `rr_modules` folder; it is recommended to not use one as Sublime shouldn't bother loading these files as they RegReplace will load them when needed.
+You do not need an `__init__.py` file in `rr_modules` folder; it is recommended to not use one as Sublime shouldn't bother loading these files as RegReplace will load them when needed.

 ```js
 "date_up": {